Skip to main content

 The fourth factor you cannot forget is the priority of each task.
 Depending on the task type, the priority may be related to the deadline – the closer the deadline, the higher the task priority.
 For example, this is the case with courier companies that offer next-day deliveries.

-If the deadline isn’t the most important criterium, the priority has to be set additionally.
-Usually, priority goes to tasks that stand in the way of completion of other tasks.
-For example, fixing an outage that disrupts network operations.
+If the deadline isn’t the most important criterion, the priority has to be set additionally.
+Usually, the priority goes to tasks that stand in the way of completing other tasks, for example fixing an outage that disrupts network operations.
 The further task order has to be set according to your own criteria.

 Daily, weekly, and long-term schedules.
 Goals and priorities